 This is a year-long program (September - June) running daily from Monday through Friday.
-Two sessions are offered daily: 8:00 a.m. - 10:30 am and 11:25 a.m. to 1:55 p.m.
+Two sessions are offered daily: 8:00 a.m. - 10:30 am and 11:30 a.m. to 2:00 p.m.

-High school students may earn the following credit equivalencies for the school year: 1.0 Science/Lab Science, .5 Health, .5 Technical English, 1.0 Occupational Education.
+High school students may earn the following credit equivalencies for the school year: 1.0 Science/Lab Science, 1.0 Technical English, 1.0 Occupational Education.
 See your high school counselor for details.
 Students who complete all coursework with a B or higher IN EACH CLASS will be eligible for college credits.

-NURS 102 Nusing Assistant/AIDS education lab (1)Students will have the opportunity to earn a valuable Heath Insurance Portability and Accountability Act (HIPAA) certification, as well as a 7-clock hour certificate in HIV/AIDS Healthcare Provider, a required certification for every Healthcare related license in Washington State.
+NURS 102 Nusing Assistant/AIDS education lab (1)Students will have the opportunity to earn a valuable Heath Insurance Portability and Accountability Act (HIPAA) certification, as well as a 7-clock hour certificate in HIV/AIDS Healthcare Provider, a required certification for every Healthcare-related license in Washington State.

-*Own transportation required for clinicals.
+* Students must provide own transportation required for clinicals.
 All clinical transportation and fees are the responsibility of the student.

 All programs at the Academy are required to have an Advisory Board made up of members who are working or teaching in a related industry/business.